K0nny16/MessagingAPI/README.md

 ./mvnw spring-boot:run
 ```

-If no changes are made to the pom.xml the docker container should start with springboot
+If no changes are made to the pom.xml/application.properties the docker container should start with springboot
 and no config should be needed.(Maybe consider chaning postgres/spring ports)